kon-drees/sls-ml/README.md

 ```

-The python file af_ml_model_creator.py and af_nn_model_creator.py create the models using classical classifiers like Random Forests and Neural Networks like Graph Convolutional Networks.
+The Python file af_ml_model_creator.py and af_nn_model_creator.py create the models using classical classifiers like Random Forests and Neural Networks like Graph Convolutional Networks.

 Set the location of the file paths in the main methods.